AriFordsham/GHCWiki/linear-types/implementation.md

 In order to use the normal unification machinery, we eventually call `tc_sub_type_ds` but before that we check for domain specific rules we want to implement such as `1 <= p` which is achieved by calls to `submult` or `submultMaybe`.

-The `Zero` multiplicity is an avatar of the type checking algorithm, and doesn't correspond to a user-facing multiplicity.
-We will probably take it out in a separate type.

 #### Solving constraints

 Constraint solving is not completely designed yet.
 The current implementation follows very simple rules, to get the implementation off the ground.
-Basically both equality and inequality constraints are treated as syntactic equality unification (as opposed, in particular, to unification up to laws of multiplicities as in the proposal).
+Basically both equality and subsumption constraints are treated as syntactic equality unification (as opposed, in particular, to unification up to laws of multiplicities as in the proposal).
 There are few other rules (described below) which are necessary to type even simple linear programs:

 ##### The 1 \<= p rule